 1. Defer income to next year

-Darden Restaurants employees must consider opportunities to defer income to 2023, particularly if you think you may be in a lower tax bracket then.
+Darden Restaurants employees must consider opportunities to defer income to next year, particularly if you expect to be in a lower tax bracket then.
 For example, you may be able to defer a year-end bonus or delay the collection of business debts, rent, and payments for services.
 As a Darden Restaurants employee, doing so may enable you to postpone payment of tax on the income until next year.

 2. Accelerate deductions

 Darden Restaurants employees and retirees should also look for opportunities to accelerate deductions into the current tax year.
-If you itemize deductions, making payments for deductible expenses such as medical expenses, qualifying interest, and state taxes before the end of the year (instead of paying them in early 2023) could make a difference on your 2022 return.
+If you itemize deductions, making payments for deductible expenses such as medical expenses, qualifying interest, and state taxes before the end of the year (instead of waiting until after year-end) could make a difference on your current-year return.

 3. Make deductible charitable contributions